karthikv/safe/README.md

 `safe rm [document_name]`: Removes a document with the given name.

-`safe release [document_name] [recipient]`: Release the document with the given name to the target recipient.
-You must have their public GPG key in your keychain.
+`safe release [document_name] [recipient1] [recipient2]`: Release the document
+with the given name to the target recipients.
+You must have their public GPG keys in your keychain.
+At least one recipient is required.

-`safe revoke [document_name] [recipient]`: Revokes the document with the given name to the target recipient.
-You must have their public GPG key in your keychain.
+`safe revoke [document_name] [recipient1] [recipient2] ...`: Revokes the
+document with the given name from the target recipients.
+At least one recipient is required.

 `safe fetch [config_file]`: Fetches files from the safe according to the specified configuration file.
 The configuration file should be in YAML with